-In order to use Acrylic you have to tell your computer that the DNS servers to be contacted for name resolution is no more your ISP's but Acrylic.
-How to do it depends on the version of the OS you are running:
+Be aware that in order to use Acrylic you need to configure your network interface so that the DNS servers to be contacted for name resolution are no more your ISP's but Acrylic.
+The details of how to do it depend on the version of your OS:

 How do I uninstall Acrylic?